Osamahassan2005/online-shopping-system/README.md

 1. View Available Products – Displays all items in stock.

-2. Add Products to Cart – Customers can add items to their shopping cart.
+2. Add Products to Cart – Customers can add items to their cart.

-3. View and Update Cart – Review and modify cart items.
+3. View and Update Cart – Reviews and modifies cart items.

-4. Place Order – Checkout and confirm order placement.
+4. Place Order – Confirms order placement.

+---

+Streamlit-Based Web App Features

+Admin Features:

+1. Interactive Dashboard – View and manage products visually.

+2. Add Products – Add new products through web forms.

+3. Update Stock – Modify product quantity dynamically.

+4. Remove Products – Delete products using buttons.

+5. View Products – Display products in an organized table.

+Customer Features:

+1. Browse Products – Displays products with images and details.

+2. Add to Cart – Select items and quantities via UI.

+3. Cart Management – Update or remove items from the cart.

+4. Secure Checkout – Users can pay before checkout for convenience.

+5. Download Receipt (DOCX) – Customers can download an order summary.